pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

 ```

 This is the help you get (a) if you're not logged in, or (b) if you don't type a logged-in username (called a "profile") after "maas".
-What you see above isn't even half of what MAAS can do, but it's all you get as an unrecognized user.
+What you see above isn't even half of what MAAS can do, but it's all you get as an unrecognised user.

 So now, let's login and try that help again: